This post may contain affiliate links, from which we earn an income.

+Wondering where and how to find the best free overnight motorhome parking spots?
 Can you really camp for free in a motorhome?

-Is this the same as wild camping?
+Is free camping the same as motorhome wild camping?

 Where can you free camp in a motorhome?

-Lots of places.
-Motorhome parking in supermarkets is a favourite, Asda will often give you a note for the windscreen if you ask in store and Tesco motorhome parking seems to be tolerated, but use one of the apps to check reviews first.
-Lay-bys, municipal car parks, woodland car parks, park and ride facilities and patches of unused ground are also popular options.
-They won’t all be pretty but if you’re travelling on a budget and need a place to sleep, then free campervan parking in the quiet corner of a supermarket car park is much better than a noisy truck stop or dodgy motorway services (particularly in Europe – never, ever stay in one overnight).
+Not all these parking locations will be pretty and with great views, but if you’re travelling on a budget and need a place to sleep, then free campervan parking in the quiet corner of a supermarket car park is much better than a noisy truck stop or dodgy motorway services (particularly in Europe – never, ever stay in one overnight).